During the 1903 Christmas vacation, on

 In the years after the fire

-newspapers were quick to cover the story that a father of Iroquois
+newspapers were quick to cover the story that a father of Iroquois victims had

-James retired and sold his interests in the Geneva dry
+In 1908 James retired and sold his interests in the Geneva dry goods store.

-Susan's apron caught fire while baking and she was severely burned from
+fire while baking, and she was severely burned from

 knee to hip, one hand burned to the bone.

 Discrepancies and addendum